cekrem/cekrem.github.io/content/posts/parse-dont-validate-typescript.md

 }
 ```

-Naming `UnvalidatedUser` separately from `ValidUser` is a small DDD move that pays for itself: stuff goes in raw, stuff comes out trusted, and the boundary is a function. `id` is also branded — every primitive in your domain is a missed conversation, and a `UserId` that can't be passed where an `OrderId` is expected is one of the cheapest wins in the whole technique.
+Naming `UnvalidatedUser` separately from `ValidUser` is a small DDD move that pays for itself: stuff goes in raw, stuff comes out trusted, and the boundary is a function. `id` is also branded, because a `UserId` that can't be passed where an `OrderId` is expected is one of the cheapest wins in the whole technique.
 (No more `as Record<string, unknown>` either; if I'm writing a post about not lying to the type system, I shouldn't lie to the type system.)

 This is uglier than the F# or Elm equivalent, by far.
 I won't pretend otherwise.
 The early-return-on-error pattern is the closest thing TypeScript has to a `Result` monad without dragging in a library, and it gets repetitive.
 (You _can_ use [Effect](https://effect.website) or [neverthrow](https://github.com/supermacro/neverthrow) or fp-ts to clean this up, and for anything bigger than a toy I would.
 But I want to show what the language gives you out of the box, because the principle survives even when the syntax doesn't.)

 The payoff is that `sendWelcome(user: ValidUser)` is now genuinely safe.
 There is no path through your codebase that produces a `ValidUser` without going through `parseUser`.
-The type _is_ the proof.
-The validation didn't get thrown away.
+The type _is_ the proof: the validation didn't get thrown away.

 ## Where TypeScript fights you